Contact

 NAME, NATURE, MISSION, HEADQUARTERS AND PURPOSE

-ARTICLE TWO.- Nature: The Interamerican College of Radiology, Civil Association, hereinafter simply identified with the acronym CIR, is a non-profit Organization founded in compliance with the second resolution of the final act of the First Interamerican Congress of Radiology held in nineteen forty-three, in the City of Buenos Aires, Argentina, may accept National Scientific Groupings of Radiology and other forms of diagnostic imaging (societies, associations, federations, colleges and others), hereinafter simply called National Groupings, from the American Continent and countries outside it, linked by scientific, language and cultural ties.
-The CIR is a totally apolitical entity and may not make any discrimination for economic, ethnic, religious or any other reason that may offend human dignity.
+ARTICLE TWO.- Nature: The Inter-American College of Radiology, Civil Association, hereinafter referred to simply as the acronym CIR, is a non-profit organization founded in accordance with the second resolution of the final act of the First Inter-American Congress of Radiology held in nineteen forty-three in the City of Buenos Aires, Argentina.
+It may accept National Scientific Associations of Radiology and other forms of diagnostic imaging (societies, associations, federations, colleges, and others), hereinafter referred to simply as National Groupings, from the American Continent and countries outside it, linked by scientific, linguistic, and cultural ties.
+The CIR is a totally apolitical entity and may not discriminate on the basis of economic, ethnic, religious, or any other grounds that may offend human dignity.

-Scientific groups related to the areas of diagnostic imaging, radiological technique, radiant therapy, physics, biology, etc., may become members of the CIR, with the rights and obligations established by the Assembly and without the right to vote.
-The National Groupings located in countries outside the American Continent that comply with the contents of the first paragraph of this Article, may be fully incorporated to the CIR and acquire voice and vote, prior approval by the General Assembly.
+Scientific groups related to the areas of diagnostic imaging, radiological technique, radiant therapy, physics, biology, etc., may affiliate with the CIR, with the rights and obligations established by the Assembly, but without the right to vote.
+The National Groupings located in countries outside the American Continent that meet the requirements of the first paragraph of this Article may be fully incorporated into the CIR and acquire voice and vote, subject to prior approval by the General Assembly.

-THIRD ARTICLE.- Mission: The Inter-American College of Radiology, Civil Association, brings together radiologists and related specialists, to benefit the health of patients through the quality and academic, scientific and professional excellence of its associates.
+THIRD ARTICLE.- Mission: The Inter-American College of Radiology, Nonprofit Association, brings together radiologists and related specialists to benefit patient health through the quality and excellence of its associates in academic, scientific, and professional fields.

-ARTICLE FOUR.- THE CIR: will have its domicile in Mexico City, Federal District.
+ARTICLE FOUR.- THE CIR will have its headquarters in Mexico City.

 FIFTH ARTICLE.- The objectives of the CIR are:

-- Encourage the founding of National Groupings in countries where they do not exist.
+2. Encourage the establishment of National Associations in countries where they do not exist.

 ARTICLE SIX.- In order to achieve its objectives, the CIR intends to: